ccao-data/service-spark-iasworld/README.md

   the production `shiny-server` copy of the repository for development.
 2. Copy the secrets and drivers from the production setup to the development repository.
 See [Files not included](#files-not-included).
-3. Start the development environment using
-  `docker compose --env-file .env.dev up -d`.
+3. Start the development environment using `docker compose up -d`.
 4. Make your code modifications.
 Changes in the `src/` directory are reflected in the containers due to volume mounts (no need to rebuild).
 5. Submit a job to the development containers using `docker exec`, targeting